 Cardiology; Cardiovascular Disease; Internal Medicine; Molecular Basis of Disease

 I am a board-certified cardiologist trained in multimodality cardiovascular imaging.
-I have completed the most advanced training possible in echocardiography and nuclear cardiology, and I am also certified to perform and interpret cardiac computed tomography (CT) and adult and congenital cardiac magnetic resonance imaging (MRI).
+I have completed the most advanced training possible in all cardiovascular imaging modalities (Level III) - echocardiography, nuclear cardiology, cardiac computed tomography (CT), and adult and congenital cardiac magnetic resonance imaging (MRI).
 I supervise and interpret these studies at the Buffalo General Medical Center (BGMC) and the Gates Vascular Institute (GVI).
 As a clinical cardiologist, I care for patients in the BGMC coronary care unit and the cardiac step-down unit.
 I provide consultative services at BGMC as well.

 I also leverage my background in epidemiology and public health to advise appropriate utilization of imaging at BGMC and the GVI for patients with known or suspected ischemic heart disease.
 I use my training to educate providers about the best way to determine the likelihood of ischemic heart disease in their patients and how they can improve the application of these tests to diagnose patients, determine their prognoses and institute appropriate therapies.